dstar55/100-words-design-patterns-java/README.md

   * [java.lang.Class](https://docs.oracle.com/javase/8/docs/api/java/lang/Class.html), acts as a facade for [Reflection API](https://docs.oracle.com/javase/7/docs/api/java/lang/reflect/package-summary.html)(getConstructors(), getMethods())

 ##### <a id="Flyweight"></a>Flyweight

 * Motivation

-Let's imagine that you are teaching youngsters programing.
+Let's imagine that you are teaching youngsters programming.
-You decided to start with simple but exciting example, so during a course graphical editor which can draw a line will be developed.
+You decided to start with simple but exciting example, so during the course, a graphical editor which can draw a line will be developed.

-Base artifact is a class Line with start and end point.
-Now draw method needs to be implemented and voila our simple graphical editor implemented.
+The Base artifact is a Line class, with start and end point.
+Now a draw method needs to be implemented – and voila, our simple graphical editor is implemented.
-After first usage, we decided that new feature will be implemented, in fact we want that our line has a basic colors.
+After using the editor for a while, we decide that a new feature should be implemented: in fact, we want our line to have basic colors.

-Line class will be extended with new attribute(Color class) which holds information's about the color and draw method will be extended accordingly.
-Now we have new version of our editor, and some users wants to test the edge of the editor, so they draw few thousand lines.
-Few thousand lines means that we have few thousand Line objects in memory, but we have few thousand Color objects in a memory as well, even our editor is drawing lines only with basic colors.
+The Line class will be extended with a new attribute (Color class), which holds information about the color, and the draw method will be extended accordingly.
+Now we have a new version of our editor, and some users want to test-drive the editor to its limits, so they draw several thousand lines.
+Drawing several thousand lines means that we have several thousand Line objects in memory, but we also have several thousand Color objects in memory, even if our editor is drawing lines with basic colors only.

-Can we use memory more efficiently ?
+Can we use memory more efficiently?
-Color objects includes information's that are duplicated.
+The Color objects include information that is duplicated.
-Why not set up a pool of the basic color objects and share those colors, when Line object need it ?
+Why not set up a pool of basic color objects and share those colors when a Line object needs it?

-The properties of the objects that are shared and are reasonably unchanging are moved into flyweight objects.
+The properties of the objects which are shared and are reasonably unchanging are moved into flyweight objects.
-For each of the Line objects that use the shared data, only a reference to the appropriate flyweight object is required.
+For each of the Line objects which use the shared data, only a reference to the appropriate flyweight object is required.
 This will drastically reduce the memory used by each of the Line objects.

-Explained solution is example of the Flyweight pattern.
+The solution used in explanation is an example of the Flyweight pattern.
-Flyweight patterns removes duplicates and reduces memory by loading only the data necessary to perform action.
+The Flyweight patterns remove duplicates and reduce memory by loading only the data necessary to perform action.

 * Story

 Database normalization is flyweight.
-Normalization, is the process of organizing the columns (attributes) and tables (relations) of a relational database to minimize data redundancy.
+Normalization is the process of organizing the columns (attributes) and the tables (relations) of a relational database to minimize data redundancy

 * Image